Trump proposes $100 billion in new tariffs on Chinese goods

 “China’s illicit trade practices — ignored for years by Washington — have destroyed thousands of American factories and millions of American jobs,” Trump said in a statement announcing the decision.

 The latest escalation comes after the U.S. on Tuesday said it would impose 25 percent duties on $50 billion of imports from China, and China quickly retaliated by listing $50 billion of products that it could hit with its own 25 percent tariffs.
-The Chinese list Wednesday included soybeans, the biggest U.S. export to China, and aircraft up to 45 tons in weight.
-Also on the list were American beef, whisky, passenger vehicles and industrial chemicals.
+The Chinese list Wednesday included soybeans, the biggest U.S. export to China, and aircraft up to 45 tons (41 metric tons) in weight.
+Also on the list were American beef, whiskey, passenger vehicles and industrial chemicals.

 Earlier in the week, Beijing announced separate import duties on $3 billion of U.S. goods in response to the Trump administration’s duties on all steel and aluminum imports, including from China.